 Differently abled and mentally challenged persons

-An important feature of the Social Justice Department is that all the weaker sections of the society viz. destitute, senior citizens, differently abled, mentally challenged, ex- convicts, prisoners etc. either directly or indirectly are the beneficiaries through the department.
+An important feature of the Social Justice Department is that all the weaker sections of the society viz. destitute, senior citizens, differently abled, mentally challenged, ex- convicts, prisoners, transgenders etc. either directly or indirectly are the beneficiaries through the department.

 Since its inception, the Social Justice Department holds major status of by expanding its sphere of activities and providing more facilities and welfare measures to the needy persons of the State.

-To move on to a caring and equitable society in which senior citizens, persons with disabilities and victims of abuse lead productive, safe and dignified lives; women live with dignity contributing as equal partners in development in an environment free from violence and discrimination; and children are well nurtured with full opportunities for growth and development in a safe and protective environment.
+To move on to a caring and equitable society in which senior citizens, persons with disabilities and victims of abuse lead productive, safe and dignified lives; to support and encourage the Transgender community through various welfare programmes which ensures their inclusivity and attain a just society for such marignalized groups.

-To empower senior citizens, persons with disabilities, victims of abuse and destitutes through capacity building, economic and social development and rehabilitation as appropriate; to empower women through policies and programmes; to ensure development, care and protection of children; and to create an enabling environment for social justice.
+To empower senior citizens, persons with disabilities, victims of abuse and destitutes through capacity building, economic and social development and rehabilitation as appropriate; to mainstream transgenders through policies and programmes; to ensure their inculsivity; and to create an enabling environment for social justice.

-1. Overseeing implementation of social legislations such as Orphanages and Other Charitable Homes (Supervision and Control) Act, 1960, The Immoral Traffic (Prevention) Act, 1956.
-Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995, Maintenance and Welfare of Parents and Senior Citizens Act, 2007, National Trust for the Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities Act (Act 44 of 1999), Juvenile Justice Care & Protection of Children) Act 2015, Probation of Offenders Act 1958, Dowry Prohibition Act 1961 and Protection of Women from Domestic Violence Act, 2005, Protection of Children from Sexual Offences Act, 2012 and Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal), Act 2013.
+1. Overseeing implementation of social legislations such as Orphanages and Other Charitable Homes (Supervision and Control) Act, 1960, Rights of Persons with Disabilities Act, 2016, Maintenance and Welfare of Parents and Senior Citizens Act, 2007, National Trust for the Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities Act (Act 44 of 1999), Probation of Offenders Act 1958.

 2. Framing of rules in respect of relevant legislations.

 3. Formulation and implementation of policies and programmes for (a.)
 Persons with Disabilities (b.)
 Senior Citizens (c.)
 Transgenders (d.)
+Probationers & Ex-convicts (e.)
 Recommend financial assistance for NGOs working in the sector and monitor grant in aid received and administered.

 4. Review implementation of centrally sponsored schemes and claim central assistance.